 Cloud Data Integration Best Practices: Flexibility

-Once you begin your cloud data integration process, it will be inevitable for your company to revise your data integration solutions and perhaps design new ones that are better suited for the cloud.
+Once you begin your cloud integration process, it will be inevitable for your company to revise your data integration solutions and perhaps design new ones that are better suited for the cloud.
 The way you approach data landing and staging—the in-between area in which your data is processed during extraction, cleansing and loading—should also be revised.

 You can achieve this by ensuring that your data integration tools support the protocols and interfaces of actual cloud-based applications and platforms rather than simply on-premise sources.
 It is also key to look for APIs that are proprietary to your cloud provider.